Jürgen Klopp: Post-managerial career

 In October 2024, Klopp signed with Red Bull as their new Head of Global Football.
 He started his new role on 1 January 2025 on a four-year contract.
-It was also reported his contract has an exit clause that allows him to apply for the German national job, if and when Julian Nagelsmann steps down.
+It was also reported his contract has an exit clause that allows him to apply for the Germany national team job.
 The move received widespread condemnation in Germany.
 Fans and journalists alike have criticized Klopp for joining an organisation that uses the multi-club model, something he has been critical of in the past.

 On 1 October 2024, Klopp received the Federal Order of Merit from President Frank-Walter Steinmeier at Bellevue Palace in Berlin, for his contribution to democracy and his impact on the football world and more.

+He was appointed an Honorary Commander of the Order of the British Empire (CBE) in 2025 for services to Football and the Community in Liverpool.

 Outside football

 Personal life

 Klopp has been married twice.
-He was previously wedded to Sabine, and they have a son, Marc (born 1988), who has played for a number of German clubs including FSV Frankfurt under-19s, KSV Klein-Karben, SV Darmstadt 98, Borussia Dortmund II and the Kreisliga side VfL Kemminghausen 1925.
+He was previously wedded to Sabine with whom he has a child.
 On 5 December 2005, Klopp married social worker and children's writer Ulla Sandrock.
 They met at a pub during an Oktoberfest celebration that same year.
-She has a son, Dennis, from a previous marriage.
 On 10 February 2021, Klopp confirmed that his mother, Elisabeth, had died; he was unable to attend her funeral in Germany due to COVID-19 travel restrictions.

 Klopp is close friends with fellow manager David Wagner, having first met him during their playing days at Mainz.
 Wagner served as best man at Klopp's 2005 wedding.
 Klopp said of their relationship: "In 1991 someone stuck us in a room together and that was the beginning of a life-long friendship!"

-Klopp is also a fan of rugby union, having shown his support for the South Africa national team due to his close personal friendship with their captain Siya Kolisi.
+Klopp is a fan of rugby union, having shown his support for the South Africa national team due to his close personal friendship with their captain Siya Kolisi.

 Klopp is a Lutheran who has referred to his religious faith in media interviews, stressing its importance.
 He said that he turned to religion more seriously after the death of his father, who was a Catholic, from liver cancer in 1998.